wusai2333/trib/doc/lab2.md

 `trib.BinStorage` interface.
 Initially, all bins are empty.

-The bin storage service provides this service on top of a finite set of backend key-value stores (Lab 1).
-Each bin (a virtual KV store) will be mapped to one of the key-value backends.
-Thus, this is a many-to-one mapping, with multiple bins potentially sharing a single backend.
-You will do this by splitting its key space with prefixes
-(or suffixes) that encode the bin names.
-As an example, the figure below shows a bin storage hashing 6 bins into 3 backends, where each bin is indicated with a different prefix.
-When a caller calls `Get("some-key")` on the bin `"alice"`, for example, the bin storage client translates this into a `Get("alice::some-key")` RPC call call on backend 0.
+The bin storage service provides this service on top of a finite set of back-end key-value stores (Lab 1).
+Each bin (a virtual KV store) will be mapped to one of the key-value back-ends.
+Thus, this is a many-to-one mapping, with multiple bins potentially sharing a single back-end.
+You will do this by splitting the key space with prefixes (or suffixes) that encode the bin names.
+As an example, the figure below shows a bin storage hashing 6 bins into 3 back-ends, where each bin is indicated with a different prefix.
+When a caller calls `Get("some-key")` on the bin `"alice"`, for example, the bin storage client translates this into a `Get("alice::some-key")` RPC call on back-end 0.

 ![Bin Storage](./bins.png)

-In addition to key-value stores in bins, the bin storage also maintains a coarsely synchronized logical clock across *all* the bins, so items in different bins can be ordered reasonably relative to each other.
-Since the backends are "dumb", and do not talk to each other, this clock synchronization is a job for the background keeper process.
+In addition to key-value stores in bins, the bin storage also maintains a coarsely synchronized logical clock across *all* the bins, so items in different bins can be reasonably ordered relative to each other.
+Since the back-ends are "dumb", and do not talk to each other, this clock synchronization is a job for the background keeper process.
 Note that the clocks are NOT real-time synchronized (which would be too expensive for a distributed system), but only